Codinguru2/CodeAlpha_calc-U-Late/README.md

-Here’s a clean and professional README file you can use for a Calculator Website project:

----

 🧮 Calculator Website

 A simple and responsive web-based calculator built using HTML, CSS, and JavaScript.
 This calculator performs basic arithmetic operations like addition, subtraction, multiplication, and division — with a clean, modern interface suitable for both desktop and mobile devices.

----

 🚀 Features